outsiderice/42_transendence/README.md

 With registration users are also able to have a personalized display name and avatar, friend other registered users and look at their game history and statistics.

 ## Instructions
+Prerequisites:
+- Docker installed in your PC
+- .env files where there are env.example files

+Clone the project then run `docker compose up` in the root of the repository.
 ## Team Information

 ## Project management